If you are like most people you have no idea what window flashing tape is, let alone how to install window flashing tape.

 How To Install Window Flashing Tape

 As you can see in our video, the self-adhering flashing tape is a simple peel and stick system that goes on fairly seamlessly.
 The flashing will be wrapped over the rough opening of the window, which is what will be covered eventually by siding.
 It’s important to cover all sides, top, bottom, and corners.
 Cut the corner tape at 45-degree angles to allow for folding over and so the seam is completely flush with the window.
-The tape will overlap itself on all corners to ensure a 100% water-resistant barrier.
+The tape will overlap itself on all corners to create a 100% water-resistant barrier.

 As easy as it seems to install, we insist you have your windows and flashing professionally installed.
 Let the pros handle it!
 Don’t be the guy who tried to DIY and has it backfire years down the road.
 We have made it our duty to use only the best materials, with the best installers and to give you an end result that was better than when we started.
 Preserve the longevity of your home with First American Roofing.
 We want to be your resource so please call us for questions and get started on a FREE estimate today at 608-247-5413.

 However, if you insist on completing this project yourself, there are a few things you need to make sure you get right.
 First off, make sure you use quality flashing tape.
 If you picked the off-brand tape that was on a buy one get one sale, you’ll get off-brand results which could cost you big time down the road.

 When you go to install window flashing tape, make sure your window is both the right size and the flashing tape adequately covers the whole seam.
 It is crucial the tame covers the whole seam!
 Also, make sure to check the package for application temperatures before installation.
 This will ensure optimal seal and protection of your window sill.
 If it wears away 5 years down the road you’ll be left with a leaky window and severe water damage.
 So if you aren’t positive you can do this on your own – call a professional.
 It simply isn’t worth the risk